Delaware County

 Equipment and Regulatory Tickets:

-If you are charged with an offense that is related to faulty, broken or improper equipment, a regulatory violation (such as inspection or registration) or other fixable issues please PROVIDE PROOF THAT IT HAS BEEN FIXED.
+If you are charged with an offense that is related to faulty, broken or improper equipment OR a regulatory violation such as expired inspection or registration PROVIDE PROOF THAT IT HAS BEEN FIXED.

-- For example, if you received a ticket because your inspection or registration are EXPIRED, provide proof that your inspection or registration have been updated.
+• For example, if you received a ticket because your inspection or registration is expired, provide proof that your inspection or registration have been updated.
 This would include a copy of paperwork from the inspection station or a photo of the new documents.

-- If you received a No Insurance ticket but had insurance at the time, provide documents that would prove this to be the case.
-This could include a letter from your Insurance Agent stating you had full coverage on the date of the accident.
+• If you received a No Insurance ticket but had insurance at the time, provide documents that would prove this to be the case.
+This could include a letter from your Insurance Agent stating you had full coverage on the date of the issuance of your citation.
 Insurance cards will not be accepted.

 “Fix-It” tickets

-If you failed to complete the “fix-it” ticket in time, you can apply for the program.
-There are no other paths besides Reduction and Diversion.
+If you failed to complete the “fix-it” ticket in time, you could apply for the program.
+There are no other paths besides Reduction and the TDP.
 Since those types of tickets generally come with 0 points attached, we cannot reduce them any further.
-Diversion is an option if you choose.
+TDP is an option if you choose.

 Tickets that Result from Accidents:

-If you have a “small” traffic collision that DOES NOT involve personal injury, you may be eligible for these programs.
+If you have a “minor” traffic collision that DOES NOT involve personal injury, you may be eligible for these programs.
 You MUST include documentation that your insurance company has accepted financial responsibility for the collision and that the matter is resolved BEFORE we will accept any application for these citations.
+If you apply while the accident is still in dispute, your application will be denied.

 Tickets that result from accidents involving personal injury will not be eligible for either program.